canaxess/ACME-fashion-house/README.md

 # ACME Fashion House
 Welcome to the ACME fashion house demo website!
-This is the demo website for the UDEMY course **[Introduction to Web Accessibility WCAG 2.1](https://www.udemy.com/course/introduction-to-web-accessibility-wcag21/).**
+This is the demo website for the **[Introduction to Web Accessibility WCAG 2.1](https://www.udemy.com/course/introduction-to-web-accessibility-wcag21/)** Udemy course.

 The ACME fashion house website has several accessibility errors.
 In this workshop we will fix each issue and explain the outcome.